peterjmanning/peterjmanning.github.io/README.md

 Welcome!
 I'm Peter, a UC Berkeley student studying data science and economics.

 I have a passion for understanding and making use of data, and tackling complex problems using statistical thinking.
+Visit my projects page for a tour of my work, and visit the about tab for more info on me and to get in touch.

 <style>
 .btn {